Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 - The logic to determine when to send a swap transaction
 - Wire it all together into a working set of components

-The purpose of this Pathway is to explain details of using Pyth and give you hands-on experience by incorporating price data into a useful application.
-Unrelated to Pyth itself yet still important, the rest of the components will strengthen your understanding of how to visualize market fluctuations on a chart and perform swaps on a Decentralized Exchange.
+The purpose of this Pathway is to give you hands-on experience using Pyth by incorporating price data into a useful application.
+Unrelated to Pyth but still important, the rest of the components will strengthen your understanding of how to visualize market fluctuations on a chart and perform swaps on a DEX.

 In essence the "bot" we are building is more like Wall-E than The Terminator.
-We're oriented on having fun and learning more than ruthless efficiency.
+We're focused more on having fun and learning, than on ruthless efficiency.

 ![Wall-E and The Terminator](walle-terminator.jpg)

 # 🧐 What is Pyth, anyway?

+Smart contracts are isolated programs that automate the execution of tasks based on certain inputs.
+Sometimes those inputs occur off-chain.
+That means the smart contract needs a trusted way to determine that an input has occurred off-chain in order to execute actions on-chain.
+That service is provided by oracle protocols.
+These are a way to connect smart contracts to the outside world.

 [Pyth](https://pyth.network) is an oracle protocol which allows publishers to include their price data for various asset pairs or _products_ on the [Solana](https://solana.com) blockchain.
 There are three sets of participants interacting with the Pyth protocol:

 1. **Publishers** are first-party data providers who submit their asset pricing data to Pyth.
-Publishers are incentivized to publish accurate and timely prices by the data staking and reward distribution mechanisms.
+Publishers are incentivized to publish accurate and timely prices by data staking and reward distribution mechanisms.
 2. **Consumers** use the price data being aggregated by Pyth's on-chain program, optionally paying data fees to Delegators to promote accuracy of the price data.
 3. **Delegators** stake tokens and earn data fees, and they can potentially lose their stake if the aggregate price data is inaccurate.
-Delegators also set the stake-weights of the Publishers to maximize the robustness of the price data.
+Delegators are responsible for helping the Publishers to maximize the robustness of the price data.

 The Pyth on-chain program maintains accounts on Solana which are responsible for tracking the products and their current price data.
 Pyth aims to make accurate, high-resolution financial market data easily accessible on Solana.

-It is possible for consumers to interact with this data both on and off-chain, depending on their needs. \
+It is possible for consumers to interact with this data both on- and off-chain, depending on their needs. \
 Pyth uses three types of account on Solana:

 1. **Product** accounts store the metadata of a product such as its symbol and asset type.